realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 #### GET '/categories/${id}/questions'

-- Fetches questions for a cateogry specified by id request argument
+- Retrieves questions for a cateogry given by the id request parameter.
-- Request Arguments: `id` - integer
+- Request Arguments: integer 'id'
-- Returns: An object with questions for the specified category, total questions, current category string and 'success' boolean.
+- Returns: An object containing questions for the provided category, the total number of questions, the current category string, and the boolean 'success'.
 - Sample: `curl http://127.0.0.1:5000/categories/2/questions`

 ```json